CallOrRet/neovim-docker/README.md

 # neovim-docker
-## Built from the Neovim source code
+## Built from the Neovim source code, it natively supports both arm64 and amd64 platforms

 ![](./example.png)